josephjosuuu/Acoustic-fence/README.md

 ### Sound selection :

-- Animal predicted by the trained model
+- Different animals can be scared away using different alarming sounds.
+- Elephants can be scared away using the sound of [**buzzing bees** or by the sound of **angry tigers**](http://www.bbc.com/earth/story/20141204-five-ways-to-scare-off-elephants)

 ### Speaker :